-CCE will host a free screening of the students’ film at 6 p.m.
+CCE hosted a free screening of the students’ film at 6 p.m.
 November 15 at the Normal Theater in Uptown.
-The documentary project is around 15 minutes, and it will be followed by a question-and-answer session.

 Sunnyside Garden was established in May 2016 by Col Connelly and Jan Turner.
 Sunnyside’s mission is to provide fresh, organic produce to low-income families in the West Bloomington area.